Death, Immortality and Unconscious Fantasy

 Sarah Usher, PhD, CPsych

-Full-time students in universities and colleges, and mental-health trainees are eligible for a 25% reduction in course fees.
-Proof of 2016/2017 status needs to be provided.
+*Proof of 2017/2018 status needs to be provided.
 Please contact the tps&i directly to register at a discount.

 Refunds must be requested in writing two weeks prior to the beginning of a course.
 A handling fee of $30 will be retained.
 After these two weeks, fees cannot be returned.